top of page

 Drive System (Rack and Pinion)

-An actuator (EMB-AM4 for example) drives a rack and pinion, applying a force to a carriage.
+An actuator (EMB-AM2 or EMB-AM4 for example) drives a rack and pinion, applying a force to a carriage.
 The standard pinion we configure our kits is metric, stainless steel, has 20 teeth, and is module 20.
 The theoretical acting force radius is 0.01 m (pitch circle).

 EMB - rack and pinion spring-1.png

 A small amount of backlash is present between the rack and the pinion gear.
-At our factory, we use precision gauges and fixtures to optimize the amount of backlash.
-At some point, you might have to adjust or reinstall the rack, in case it gets removed.
-Although potentially a bit tricky, this procedure can be performed by the use, there's no need to send any hardware to our factory.
+During assembly, we use precision gauges and fixtures to optimize the amount of backlash.
+At some point, you might have to adjust or reinstall the rack, especially if you noticed excessive backlash/play or stickiness of motion.
+Although potentially a bit tricky, this procedure can be performed by the user, there's no need to send any hardware to our factory.
+We can assist with this procedure remotely with instructions and guidance.

 If you wish to remove the actuator, for example to perform free vibration studies without the influence of the pinion and actuator dynamics, we recommend keeping the actuator clamped attached to the breadboard and loosening the dovetail instead, sliding the actuator backwards, disengaging the pinion from the rack.
 Doing it this way, the alignment of the motor assembly to the rack is still maintained for later installation.